Pathoschild/canimod.github.io/guides/smapi-faq.md

 * If you have the GOG version:
   * Open the GOG Galaxy client.
   * In the game sidebar, right-click on _Stardew Valley_.
-  * Choose _Manage Installation > Show Folder_ to open the game directory.
+  * Choose _Manage Installation > Show Folder_ to open the game folder.

 * If you have the Steam version:
   * Open the Steam client and go to the library view (the view that lists your games).
   * Right-click on _Stardew Valley_.
   * Click _Properties_.
   * Click the _Local Files_ tab.
-  * Click the _Browse Local Files..._ button to open the game directory.
+  * Click the _Browse Local Files..._ button to open the game folder.

 ## Troubleshooting